mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

 3. **Sequential fits**

-  Not related but another point raised:
+  Not strictly related but another point raised:
-  At the moment you can initialise parameters to the same values each time, or use the previous fit's results.
+  At the moment you can:
+  1. initialise parameters to the same values each time, or
+  2. use the previous fit's results.

   It would be good to have a third option: initialise a parameter to a log value (e.g. field).
-  Some way to select which log value to use for a given parameter.
+  There should be some way to select which log value to use for a given parameter.
-  Also should be able to fix the parameter to this value (but a different value for each run).
+  Also should be able to fix the parameter to the log value for each run.